nexeons/maxf-blog/content/publication/CCE_awards/index.md

 ---
-title: "2017 Canadian Consulting Engineering Awards - Award of Excellence (International)"
+title: "2017 Canadian Consulting Engineering Awards - Award of Excellence"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here